thatguybobb/Home-Lab/Phase-1.md

 ## Overview

 For this phase of my home lab, I focused on building a basic Windows domain environment from scratch.
 The goal was to simulate a real-world enterprise setup where systems are centrally managed and users authenticate through Active Directory.
+This environment serves as a virtual playground where I can experiment with new concepts, learn tools, and simulate both real-world attacks and day-to-day administrative tasks such as password resets, user management, and Group Policy configuration.
+Ultimately, this gives me a hands-on way to build and manage my own small-scale enterprise environment.

 ---

 ## What I Built

-I configured a small network consisting of:
+I set up a small network consisting of:

 - Windows Server 2022 (Domain Controller)
 - Windows 11 (Client Machine)